fordsfords/err/README.md

 * **Consistent Pattern**: Unified approach across all error handling
 * **Non-ephemeral**:
-If a Unix API call returns -1 (or NULL, or some other failure indicator), it typically (but not always) sets "errno".
+If a Unix API call returns -1 (or NULL, or some other failure indicator), it typically (but not always) sets `errno`.
 But be careful to save a copy!
-Making any other API call will probably change the value of  "errno".
+Making any other API call will probably change the value of  `errno`.
 In contrast, "err" returns an error object (conceptually similar to a Java exception object) which saves the original error information until it is explicitly deleted.